odea-project/qAlgorithms/report/discussion_tests.md

 The PFAS data shows much greater inconsistency for the positive mode measurements than the negative mode measurements.
 A similar behaviour is observed in the DQSC, which fluctuates slightly more in positive than negative mode.
-A possible reason is that this series consists mostly of blanks.
+This effect is similar for real samples and instrument blanks, so potential matrix effects on the stability parameter likely have a strongly reduced effect compared to the ionisation.

 While the chosen visualisation allows the identification of strong outliers, decision limits are not implemented.
 The main challenge regarding those is